-Industrial brushes are constructed in many sizes with a variety of bristle material in various patterns.
+We produce Industrial brushes in many sizes and many bristle material in various patterns.
 Brushes are used to clean, polish, deburr or coat an endless array of products.
 These brushes are typically made in staple set fashion.

 Stapled brushes offer the designer a broader range of individual design options than any other brush style.
 Staple set brushes consist of tufts of filaments stapled into a drilled or molded hole.
 The block can be any material that can be penetrated with a staple and firm enough to hold the staple in place.